-ssia-HWCA During the certificate issuance process, the SSIA HWCA shall verify that the identified and authenticated Applicant is the source of the certificate request and that the Subject individual or entity exists within the indicated Agency.
-The contents of the certificate requests verifies for compliance with the technical specification as outlined in chapter 7.1.2.
+During the certificate issuance process, the SSIA AuthCA shall verify that the identified and authenticated Applicant is the source of the certificate request and that the Subject individual or entity exists within the indicated Agency.
+SSIA could delegate this responsibility to other Agencies.
+The contents of the certificate requests verifies for compliance with the technical specification as outlined in this CPS.
 Databases used to confirm Subscriber identity information shall be protected from unauthorized modification or use.
-CA actions during the certificate issuance process shall be performed in a secure manner. ssia-SignCA During the certificate issuance process, the SSIA Sign CA shall verify that the identified and authenticated Applicant is the source of the certificate request and that the Subject individual or entity exists within the indicated Agency.
-SSIA could delegate this responsibility to other Agencies.
-The contents of the certificate requests verifies for compliance with the technical shall be protected tlined in this CPS.
-Databases used to confirm Subscriber identity information from unauthorized modification or use.
-CA actions during the certificate hall be performed in a secure manner.
-SSIA will in particul lar observe the following insurance points: • That the certificates are issued in Sweden, • The key holder's name and social security number, coordination number or order number, • The certificates validity period, • Serial number that uniquely identifies the certificate, • SSIAs advanced electronic signature, • The limitations of certificates use in the form of key usage and extended key usage.
+CA actions during the certificate issuance process shall be performed in a secure manner.

+SSIA will in particular observe the following insurance points:

+- That the certificates are issued in Sweden, - The key holder's name and social security number, coordination number or order number, - The certificates validity period, - Serial number that uniquely identifies the certificate, - SSIAs advanced electronic signature, - The limitations of certificates use in the form of key usage and extended key usage.

 4.3.2.
-Notification to Subject by the CA of Issuance of Certificate ssia-HWCA Notification is embedded in the automated process to deliver requested certificates within two business days.
-The Subject is notified to a predefined e-mail address which is stated in the [IAA]. ssia-SignCA Notification is embedded in the automated process to deliver requested certificates within two business days.
+Notification to Subject by the CA of Issuance of Certificate

+Notification is embedded in the automated process to deliver requested certificates within two business days.
+The Subject is notified to a predefined e-mail address which is stated in the [IAA].